saveoursecrets/homebrew-sos/README.md

 # Homebrew Formula

-Formula for installing the Save our Secrets command line tools for MacOS.
+Formula for installing the Save Our Secrets command line tools for MacOS.

 ## Install